contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/03_import-export/03_data-structure.md

 - a project
 - a context

-Each node has an id which is UUID that never changes.
+Each node has an id which is a UUID that never changes.
 You can rename an entity but the id remains the same.

 A node can have a parent node optionally.
 The parent node is referenced by the id.